AlexErdei73/battle-ship/README.md

 # Battle Ship

 This is my solution to the Battle Ship game in the odin project.
 The game logic is built by Test Driven Development (TDD), using automated unit testing by Jest.
-More information is [Battle Ship](https://www.theodinproject.com/courses/javascript/lessons/battleship).
+More information can be found here: [Battle Ship](https://www.theodinproject.com/courses/javascript/lessons/battleship).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).